Frequently Asked Questions About the Confession of Belhar

 The Belhar Confession was originally adopted by the Dutch Reformed Mission Church as it protested the sin of apartheid.
 Just a few years later it became the confession of the Uniting Reformed Church of Southern Africa, the reunion of the Dutch Reformed Mission Church and the Dutch Reformed Church in Africa.
 The two principal authors were Russel Botman and Dirkie Smit.

-Belhar very clear proclaims the Lordship of Christ.
+Belhar very clearly proclaims the Lordship of Christ.
 The confession begins with an affirmation of the Trinity and ends with the most basic confession: Jesus is Lord.

 The call for unity is in response to Jesus’ prayer in John 17 that we might all be one.
 The call for reconciliation is our response to the reconciliation between God and humanity accomplished by Christ on the cross.